Books Set on a Form of Transportation

 The Book Girls Say…

-This book had much more depth and emotion than Angela expected going in.
+This book had much more depth and emotion than we expected going in.
 While there is an element of romance in the book, this is really the story of a father and daughter dealing with grief and being forced to confront the challenges that drove them apart.

 Shipped by Angie Hockman also features characters on a cruise ship.
 In this rom-com, the main characters are employees of the cruise line competing for a promotion while sailing to the Galápagos Islands.
 Shipped is perfect for fans of the enemies-to-lovers trope!